In today’s CRAFT Video we make a color block mountain range painting using a technique you could use for a plethora of projects.

 Inspired by the beautiful Blue Ridge Mountains in my home state of Virginia, I created a 5-paneled blue gradient mounting range with only two paint cans.
 Using just one rich shade of blue and mixing it with various amounts of white gave us a really lovely palette to work with.

 You could use this same technique on a dresser with multiple drawers, painting each drawer a different shade, you could incorporate it on a wall with big, bold stripes would make a stunning statement, or forget the gradient aspect and transform your stairs using different colors.

 I first tried a mountain mural on 2 sliding closet doors that have since fallen off their hinges and been discarded.
-You can see my attempt here, and read the written instructions for a slightly different approach in my paint guide for Venus Zine below.
+You can see my attempt here.

 About the Author:

 Meg Allan Cole is an actress, activist, DIYer, and founder of Enderby Designs.
 She lives in Brooklyn, NY with her musician husband Will, rescue mutts Gracie & Milo, and bunny Linus Clyde.
 Meg blogs, has hosted home decor videos on Curbly, Etsy, and created the show Decor It Yourself for Threadbanger.